000

 Hyper-Local Cold Email With Real Context

-Do not send another “Hi I help companies like yours” message.
-No one cares.
+Avoid “Hi I help companies like yours” messages.
+Nobody cares.

-Tools that help: Clay, Apollo, Google Street View, and company job boards.
+Use real names, real streets, and real numbers.
+Tools like Clay, Apollo, Google Street View, and company job boards help with research.

 Personalized Video Outreach

-Record a 60-second Loom with their website or review page on your screen:
+Record 60-second Loom videos with their website or review page visible:

 Direct Mail That Makes Sense

-• A funeral service offering a one-page guide to pre-need planning in Bixby neighborhoods
+• Funeral services offering one-page pre-need planning guides in Bixby neighborhoods

-• A web design firm mailing before-and-after site visuals to local chiropractors
+• Web design firms mailing before-and-after site visuals to local chiropractors

 Bonus: Build a Live SOM Dashboard